diogro/expressionVariance-manuscript/main.md

 In the previous analysis, we explored the relation between transcriptional variance and function by starting from the extremes of the variance distribution and searching for GO enrichment among these high- and low-variance genes.
 We also approach the problem from the opposite direction, starting from the genes associated with each GO term and searching for enrichment for high- or low-variance genes among them.
 To this end, we gathered all biological process GO terms in level 3 (i.e., terms that are at a distance of 3 from the top of the GO hierarchy).
+Using level-3 terms gives us a good balance between number of terms and genes per-term.
 We separated the genes associated with at least one of these level-3 terms into expression variance deciles, with the first decile having the lowest variance.
 We then counted how many genes in each decile have been associated with each term.
 If variance rank is not associated with the GO annotations, terms should have an equal proportion of genes in each decile.